 Recording Melodies - Step Record (Note)

 In this section, we'll show you how to use Step Recording by guiding you through this actual music example, shown at right.
+The operations here apply to step 6 on page 100.

 ■ Play back the newly created melody